 how-to-become-a-data-scientist-from-scratch

-This concise, action‑driven checklist answers the most searched queries like how to become a data scientist, how to be a data scientist, and data scientist pathway.
-Each step includes what to learn, practical outcomes, and links to starter resources.
+This action-driven checklist answers popular queries like how to become a data scientist, steps to become a data scientist, and data scientist career roadmap.
+Each step focuses on what to learn and what outcome to achieve.

 1️⃣ Understand the Role & Career Path